TanStack/create-tsrouter-app/README.md

 You can also specify your preferred package manager with `--package-manager` such as `npm`, `bun`, `yarn`, or `pnpm`.

+During project creation, you'll be prompted to initialize a git repository.
+You can use the space bar to toggle this option, and press enter to confirm your choice.

 Extensive documentation on using the TanStack Router, migrating to a File Base Routing approach, as well as integrating [@tanstack/react-query](https://tanstack.com/query/latest) and [@tanstack/store](https://tanstack.com/store/latest) be found in the generated `README.md` for your project.

 ## File Based Routing